Fuchida/gibson/README.md

 Building on the work from [snehesht/blog](https://github.com/snehesht/blog) and the styling from my old blog [fuchida/blog](https://github.com/Fuchida/Archive/tree/master/blog.fuchida.me).

 Gibson uses markdown files and git to build a simple blog.
-A developer that just want to to push to a repo to update their blog, Gibson should be an ideal option.
+For developer who wants to push to a repo to update their blog, Gibson should be an ideal option.

 ### Installation